prajwal183/mongo-db-production-setup/README.md

 To set up the production cluster for the use case <br/>
 1. Create a new project in your atlas account <br/>
+2. Create a admin user for the root user
+3. Add user specify previleges properly, like CRUD but not drop collection

 ## Extras